RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 - `'lesser'` and `Config_Compare(b,c)` produces `'lesser'` then `Config_Compare(a,c)` produces `'lesser'`;
 - `'equal'` then `Config_Compare(a,c)` and `Config_Compare(b,c)` produce the same value.

-Syntactic characters which are different characters shall not compare equal by Config_Compare, see
+Syntactic characters which are different characters shall not compare equal by `Config_Compare`, see
 <!--TODO-->nnn.

 ### Config_B2C